vivangkumar/icanhazissues/README.md

     ```json
     {
-      "clientId": "your client id",
+      "githubClientId": "your client id",
-      "clientSecret": "your client secret",
+      "githubClientSecret": "your client secret",
       "githubState": "a random string to prevent XSS",
       "cookieSecret": "string to sign the cookies with",
       "boardColumns": ["ready", "development", "review", "release", "done"],